hubmapconsortium/software-docs/docs/entitysdk.md

 <tr><td>Description</td><td>Returns a list of all public collections.
 If a valid token is given that is part of the HuBMAP-Read group, both published and unpublished collections will be returned</td></tr>
 <tr><td>Arguments</td><td>None</td></tr>
 <tr><td>Outputs</td><td>This method outputs a list.
 The list contains objects of the class Collections.</td></tr>
 <tr><td>Error Handling</td><td>If the response code from Entity Api is greater than 299, an exception will be raised.
 The exception message will be the response from the Entity API.
 The get collections method will return this response from the API, so if this exception is handled individually, this information can be used.
-If the request to the Entity Api fails, an exception will be raise as well.</td></tr>
+If the request to the Entity Api fails, an exception will be raised as well.</td></tr>
 <tr><td>Authorization</td><td>No token is required for this method.
 If a token is provided and it is invalid, an exception will be raised.
 If a token is not provided, or if a valid token is provided and the token is not part of HuBMAP-Read group, only collections that are public will be returned</td></tr>

 </table>